sbasterd/java_spring/README.md

 this repository contains the java-spring framework also it's a maven project
+It contains the spring lib files with itself